appsmithorg/appsmith-docs/website/docs/reference/widgets/code-scanner.md

 ## What's next

-The following resources will come in handy as you need to learn new tricks:
+The following resources may come handy as you need to learn new tricks:

 * [Core Concepts](/core-concepts/connecting-to-data-sources/)
 * [Appsmith Framework](/reference/appsmith-framework/)